Natural Sciences (Biological and Physical)

 At Emmanuel we try to help all our students to benefit as much as possible from the flexibility of the Tripos (degree course) system in general, and the Natural Sciences Tripos in particular.

 In the first year, there are twelve lectures a week and about eight or nine hours of practical work a week.
-In addition there are College supervisions – three hours a week on average – and the preparation for them, which should occupy another twelve hours a week or so.
+In addition there are College supervisions – four hours a week on average – and the preparation for them, which should occupy another twelve hours a week or so.
 In addition you will need time to work over your lecture notes, read the textbooks and so on.
 You can see that this adds up to at least 40 hours a week.
 But much of it can be done at times that suit you, so that you can keep appropriate afternoons free for sport, or evenings free for music or drama or other social activities.
 People manage to combine study for the Natural Sciences with sport at University level, or playing in a University orchestra, or many other activities.
 You do need to be well-organised to fit everything in, and there certainly isn’t time to go home every weekend – Cambridge is emphatically not a 9-to-5, five-day-week university.

 A gap year is acceptable, if you have a clear objective in mind for it.
 It can help to broaden your outlook on life, and for many people it proves to be very valuable, but it may carry the risk of losing touch with the academic way of life, and some people find when they finally get to university that they have lost the habit of studying and have forgotten some of their scientific knowledge.
 However, it rarely takes more than a term or so to get over this.